forest6511/secretctl/website/docs/guides/mcp/index.md

 ## Overview

 The MCP server enables AI assistants to work with your secrets **without ever seeing the actual secret values**.
-This is achieved through the [Option D+ security model](/docs/guides/mcp/security-model).
+This is achieved through the [AI-Safe Access security model](/docs/guides/mcp/security-model).

 ## Quick Start